CpJackSparrow/File-Organizer-Project/README.md

 # File-Organizer-Project
-Author : Mohit Shandilya a working exe file built using python for organizing all the files and folders in a location
+Author : Mohit Shandilya
+A working exe file built using python for organizing all the files and folders in a location